Academics

 Graduate School of Commerce

 Based on the degree to be awarded, lecture courses are divided into five fields (business administration, accounting, commerce, finance, and economics).
 Students can choose among these to specialize in a particular field, and they can also deepen their individual research in other areas, utilizing a wide range of educational and research resources.
 In the Master's Program, the "Research Course" is designed to provide researchers with a wealth of academic knowledge, while the "Business Course" offers businesspersons opportunities to acquire skills and qualifications ensuring unique insight and outstanding expertise, according to each individual’s desired career path.
-In addition, students have various options for presenting the results of their research: They can publish papers in multiple publications within the University, and in the doctoral program they can participate in projects and fora at the University's Corporate Research Institute.
+In addition, students have various options for presenting the results of their research: They can publish papers in multiple publications within the University, and in the doctoral program they can participate in projects and fora at the University's Institute of Business Research.
 The Graduate School also has numerous faculty members specializing in diverse fields who teach lecture and seminar courses and provide substantial educational and research support.
 Another significant feature of the doctoral program is that the writing of doctoral dissertations is systematically supported to a certain level of completion, with advance guidance and opportunities for substantive review.

 Welcome to the Graduate School of Commerce

-Yoshihiko HAKAMATA Dean, Graduate School of Commerce
+Tetsu HIRASAWA Dean, Graduate School of Commerce